pinting/oraculum/README.md

 ### 8th - Namespace resolution

-Selecting fields from tables and dynamically restricting field space and enforcing tables (solving a logic equation when conflicting).
+Selecting fields from tables and dynamically restricting field space as the selection goes by, then enforcing tables that satisfy the previous field selections.
+Supporting both a global namespace and many individual "alias" namespaces.
+Using boolean algebra under the hood.

 ## License